krishnakalisarkar/Election_Analysis/README.md

   There are three counties mainly Jefferson, Denver and Arapahoe.
 The breakdown of votes in percentage and total votes is as follows:

-  **County Votes:
+  **County Votes:**

-  Jefferson received 10.5% of votes and it received a total of 38,855 votes.
+  **Jefferson** received 10.5% of votes and it received a total of 38,855 votes.<br>
-  Denver received 82.8% of votes and it received a total of 306,055 votes.
+  **Denver** received 82.8% of votes and it received a total of 306,055 votes.<br>
-  Arapahoe received 6.7% of votes and it received a total of 11,606 votes.
+  **Arapahoe** received 6.7% of votes and it received a total of 11,606 votes.

 3. **Which county had the largest number of votes?**

    The county to receive the largest number of votes is **Denver** with a total of 306,055 votes, which is 82.8% of the total votes.

 4. **Provide a breakdown of the number of votes and the percentage of the total votes each candidate received**

   There were a total of 3 candidates in this election namely Charles Casper Stockham, Diana DeGette and Raymon Anthony Doane.
 A detailed breakdown of their votes     is as follows.

-  **Charles Casper Stockham** got 23% of the total votes with a total number of 85,213 votes.
+   **Charles Casper Stockham** got 23% of the total votes with a total number of 85,213 votes. <br>
-  **Diana DeGette** got 73% of the total votes with a total number of 272,892 votes and **Raymon Anthony Doane** got 3.1% of the total votes with a total number of 11,606 votes.
+   **Diana DeGette** got 73% of the total votes with a total number of 272,892 votes and <br>
+   **Raymon Anthony Doane** got 3.1% of the total votes with a total number of 11,606 votes.

-**Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**
+5.  **Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**
    From the above data it is clear that the undisputed winner of this election is **Diana DeGette with a total winning vote count of 272,892 and a winning              percentage of 73.8%.

 ## Election-Audit Summary: